marsanti/ISLa-RL-Playground/README.md

 ## Getting Started

 **Installation**: Clone the repository and follow the setup instructions provided here below:
    > To use this repo, we suggest creating a virtual environment using Anaconda and installing all the dependencies reported above.
-If you have followed the RL course, you simply have to activate your RL conda environment.
+If you have followed the RL course, you simply have to activate your RL conda environment, and install the additional wandb package using:

+    pip install wandb

    ISLa-RL-playground is tested on Python 3.8+ and PyTorch 2.x.
 It can be installed easily into a conda environment.
 If you don't have anaconda, you can install it from here [miniconda](https://docs.conda.io/en/latest/miniconda.html).